Instruction addresses the following learning units:

 How do remote sensors work?
 Understanding the science and electronics of a selection of sensors.

-- Introduction to the Mars-Lander/Marine Amateur Radio Robotics Exploration Activity (MAREA), High Altitude Balloon Operations and the Fox-1 Wobble Experiment.
+Introduction to the Mars-Lander/Marine Amateur Radio Robotics Exploration Activity (MAREA), Radio Buoy for Environmental Studies, the FUNcube Materials Science Experiment, the Fox-1 Maximum Power Point Tracking Experiment, and the Fox-1 Wobble Experiment.